 While reading this blog post on the different values of explicit vs. implicit teaching and learning (sorry, the link is no longer available), I got to thinking about some coaching conversations I’ve had.

 Let me define those terms.
 Explicit is what most of us probably think of in terms of the teaching/coaching/learning process.
 It is about showing or telling someone how to do something and then them going out and doing it.
 Implicit is more about players figuring out how to do things for themselves.
 They get an objective, and are left to sort out how to accomplish it.

 Once upon a time, I posted on the idea of intrinsic vs. extrinsic development based on something John Kessel wrote.
 It follows along a very similar thought process as the explicit vs. implicit one outlined above.
 Both have at their core the idea of allowing players (in our case as coaches) figure things out for themselves.

 Admittedly, this is a hard thing for many coaches to handle.
 Letting our players come up with the best solutions to a given “problem” can feel awfully lazy to someone who believes their role is one of teaching and guiding.
 We feel like we should be doing something.
 This goes doubly so when you consider those evaluating us in some fashion or another – owners, athletic directors, board members, parents, media, etc..
 You feel like you need to do something to make it look like you’re actually working and not just standing there watching.

 The difference is teaching vs. facilitating.
 If our athletes learn better by finding their own solutions to the problems presented by game situations, then it behooves us as coaches to assist them in that process.
-This isn’t done by telling them what to do, but by putting them in situations to help them come to the desired conclusion.
+You don’t do this by telling them what to do, but by putting them in situations to help them come to the desired conclusion.
 In other words, we create a structure in which the desired learning takes place.